 In recent years our business in China has been impacted by the trade war with the United States in three principal ways: (1) importing raw materials from China to the United States has become more expensive, (2) importing raw materials and sub-assemblies from the United States to China has become more expensive, and (3) importing finished U.S. manufactured products into China has become more difficult and expensive.
-Recently the governments of both the United States and China have granted tariff exclusions which temporarily eliminate the additional duties payable for specific commodities, providing partial relief.
-However, U.S. exclusions possess a calendar year-end expiration and Chinese exclusions must be solicited and approved on a shipment-by-shipment basis.
+While the governments of both the United States and China have granted tariff exclusions that temporarily eliminate the additional duties payable for specific commodities, providing partial relief, these exclusions are temporary and/or must be solicited and approved on a shipment-by-shipment basis.
 There is no guarantee that such exclusions will be granted or extended by either government.
 In order to mitigate the impact of tariffs on materials imported from China, we have implemented changes to secure more non-China sources of materials used to manufacture our X-ray imaging products.
-To help mitigate the impact of tariffs, and to be closer to our global customer base, we continue to expand manufacturing capabilities at our facilities in China, Germany and the Philippines.
+To help mitigate the impact of tariffs on materials imported to China, and to be closer to our global customer base, we continue to expand manufacturing capabilities at our facilities in China, Germany, the Netherlands and the Philippines.
 We have also implemented local sourcing strategies to offer local content.
 This local-for-local strategy has been well received by both our local customers as well as global OEMs, and acts as a natural hedge against trade wars and other potential supply chain disruptions.